danr/keyboard-mapping/README.md

 #### Swedish mode

-Pressing the left shift together with right shift toggles swedish mode.
+Pressing the left shift together with escape (remapped to caps lock) toggles swedish mode.
 It replaces the left hand's `shift compose ; q` keys with `; å ä ö`.
 This is done by mapping to unused keys (on the numpad) and then making them be åäö using xmodmap.